-Local hip-hop artist Oreo Jones has two full-length albums and several EPs to his name, with another album debuting in 2019.
+Local hip-hop artist Oreo Jones has three full-length albums and several EPs to his name.

 What brought me to Indy was college.
 I graduated from high school, and then I got into Ball State, and I had my orientation, and I decided I didn’t want to go there.
 Indy drew me here, and my pops lived here, too.
 I went to IUPUI instead.
 I was a Communication Studies major and an Afro Studies minor.
 When I was finished with college, I kind of freaked out because I had been steadily going to school since kindergarten.
 So I applied to Columbia College to get my master’s in Afro Studies.
 I dropped my first album that May.
 I was working on music, too, at the time and getting serious toward the end of my college career.
 And it took off, so I decided to focus on music.
 Then I got into radio as well.

 When I was a kid, there was a big punk and hardcore scene in Warsaw.
 Every weekend, there were shows.
 I cut my teeth on punk and hardcore when I was a kid.
 I was in a punk band, Screaming Hemorrhoids.
 That was a big influence.
 It wasn’t until college that I really got into underground hip-hop like crazy, and I just found a natural calling for it.
 I wasn’t serious at first.
 I made beats in my room and wrote a ton.
 When I had my first release show and when I dropped my first record at the Casbah in 2011, it was super packed, and it was an awesome feeling.
 I was addicted at that point, and I knew I wanted to pursue it and take it seriously.
 No void could have filled it.